Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 Liquitex Basic colors offer greater opacity than most student-grade acrylic paints.

-In my set, Regular acrylics (Japan) colors (12 x 20 ml), there are 5 transparent and 7 opaque colors, the opacity is as following:
+In my set, Regular acrylics (Japan) colors (12 x 20 ml), there are 5 transparent and 7 opaque colors, and the opacity is as follows:

 - Medium Magenta, opaque